 Loliya is a Lecturer in Human Resource Management at the Liverpool Business School, Liverpool John Moores University.
-She earned a bachelor’s degree from the Rivers State University of Science and Technology, an MSc in Management from the University of Glasgow and a doctorate in Development Policy and Management from the University of Manchester.
-Loliya’s research include diversity management as an evolving discourse and how this contributes to organisational and national development.
-She is also interested in conceptual and practical views on leadership especially across the private, third sector which includes entrepreneurship.
+She teaches Diversity Management and Organisational Behaviour.
+She earned a bachelor’s degree from the Rivers State University of Science and Technology, MSc in Management from the University of Glasgow and a doctorate in Development Policy and Management from the University of Manchester.
+Loliya’s research includes women studies, identity, and work, from the context of diversity and inclusion, and how this contributes to organisational and national development, action learning, student learning and engagement and entrepreneurship, .

 Akobo LA.
 2018.
 Action learning through radio: exploring conceptual views and lived experiences of women entrepreneurs Action Learning: Research and Practice, 15 :235-248 DOI

 Akobo LA.
 2016.
 A review of diversity management in Nigeria: Organizational and national perspective Journal of African Studies and Development, 8 :21-34 DOI

 Akobo L, Otaye-Ebede L. 2020.
 9781526485847, 1526485842 Syed J, Ozbilgin M. Managing Diversity and Inclusion An International Perspective Sage Publications Ltd (UK).
 United Kingdom

 Akobo LA, Beverly Dawn M. Re-Imagining Diversity Management in Nigeria: New Perspective on Human Resource Development Theorizing UFHRD Author Url